 Esta traducción está incompleta.
 Por favor, ayuda a traducir este artículo del inglés.

-Valence (formerly Firefox Tools Adapter) is an experimental add-on that enables the Firefox Developer Tools to debug a wider variety of browsers, not just the Gecko-based Firefox, Firefox for Android, and Firefox OS browsers.
+Valence (es formalmente un adaptador de Firefox Tools) is an experimental add-on that enables the Firefox Developer Tools to debug a wider variety of browsers, not just the Gecko-based Firefox, Firefox for Android, and Firefox OS browsers.

 The initial debugging targets are Chrome on Android, Chrome Desktop and Safari on iOS.